 - Protect defined benefit pensions.

-- Double the GST credit for quarters when inflation exceeds Bank of Canada Target and pay the credit out monthly.
+- Double the GST credit for quarters when inflation exceeds Bank of Canada target and pay the credit out monthly.

 Source: Le Bloc Québécois persiste pour les retraités du Québec.